How to use prognostic times coaching rowing

 How fast do my crews have to be to win a gold medal?

-Most coaches would like to know whether their crews are going fast enough to win a medal or a place in the final at their most important races such as the National Championships, Henley Royal Regatta or the Olympics in Rio 2016.
+Most coaches would like to know whether their crews are going fast enough to win a medal or a place in the final at their most important races such as the National Championships, Henley Royal Regatta or the Olympics in Tokio.

 These are the type of questions many coaches would like to answer, but do we have the knowledge and tools to do so?

-- What are prognostic times and examples of them.
+- What are rowing prognostic times and examples of them.

 - How to use prognostics – compare relative speed between different crews, predict regatta performance and set training speeds.